 Nonprofits that use health insurance reimbursement typically give $565 per employee per month, reimbursing each employee an average $402 per month, according to our most recent analysis of health insurance reimbursement.
 By family status, nonprofits that use this option save 32 percent on single employees and 57 percent on employees with a family when compared with group health insurance

-The approach is so popular with nonprofits, nonprofits acccounted for 9 percent of businesses in the sample of our analysis.
+The approach is so popular with nonprofits, nonprofits accounted for 9 percent of businesses in the sample of our analysis.

-And as of 2017, there is a new option for small nonprofits: the Small Business HRA.
-The Small Business HRA works much the same as health insurance reimbursement, but also allows nonprofits to reimburse employees for qualified medical expenses.
+And as of 2017, there is a new option for small nonprofits: the qualified small employer health reimbursement arrangement (QSEHRA).
+The QSEHRA works much the same as health insurance reimbursement, but also allows nonprofits to reimburse employees for qualified medical expenses.

 This benefit not only helps businesses cut costs, it makes administration much easier for the nonprofit.
-For that reason, the Small Business HRA is especially welcome for nonprofits that operate across multiple states, said Julie Gallion, benefits lead for Nonprofit HR.
+For that reason, the QSEHRA is especially welcome for nonprofits that operate across multiple states, said Julie Gallion, benefits lead for Nonprofit HR.

-“Certain nonprofits are excited about [the Small Business HRA].
-When a group has employees in different states, it’s very difficult to find carriers who will insure them," Gallion told us.
+“Certain nonprofits are excited about [the QSEHRA].
+When a group has employees in different states, it’s very difficult to find carriers who will insure them, or another option for multiple state health insurance," Gallion told us.
 "These nonprofits don’t have many options.
 This new opportunity will enable them to offer tax-free benefits.”